Montgomery St. Peter Montgomery St. Peter

 Nordic Cuisine

 Pickled Veggies.
 Almost every meal we enjoyed was topped with pickled veggies.
-Carrot, fennel, beed, cucumber and onion were quite common.
+Carrot, fennel, beet, cucumber and onion were quite common.
 They added extra flavor and color to each dish.

 Lefse.
 Traditional Norwegian flatbread made with potatoes, flour, butter, and milk.